woguta/Bacterial-WGS/README.md

 ```
 This creates symbolic link to the RGI database located in /var/scratch/global/bacteria-wgs/databases/localDB in the ./results/rgi directory using the ln -s command, to be used as a reference database for RGI for comparison against the contigs or assembled genomes fromthe bacterial WGS data to identify antibiotic resistance genes.

-i) Rum AMR for one sample
+i) Run AMR for one sample
 ```
 # Perform RGI analysis